Sustainability

 Donations and Charity Events

-3 The reported turnover rates excludes the factory piecework employees.
+3 The reported turnover rates exclude the factory piecework employees.

 4 Work-related injuries reported refer to cases reported to the local Human Resources and Social Security Bureau for an occupational injury assessment.
 The lost day figure reported is the aggregate of the work-related injury leave periods indicated by the assessments.

-5 Included employees who left the Group during the reporting period.
+5 Including employees, contractors and employees who left the Group during the reporting period.

 Cookies and Privacy Policy